Git-me-Harish/People-_HeadCount_Detection/README.md

 # PeopleSense Cloud

 > Multi-tenant crowd intelligence SaaS — real-time head-count detection, predictive analytics, and public transparency for safer public spaces.
-> Additions have been made that is on the Subscription Model and Payment Integration
+> Additions have been made that is on the Subscription Model and Payment Integration.

 ---